CiscoTestAutomation/genietelemetry/docs/usage.rst

 Standard Arguments
 ------------------
-``geniemonitor`` accepts a number of standard arguments that can be used to influence and/or change monitoring behaviors.
+``telemetry`` accepts a number of standard arguments that can be used to influence and/or change monitoring behaviors.
 All arguments are constructed and processed using python `argparse`_ module.

 .. _argparse: https://docs.python.org/3/library/argparse.html

-.. csv-table:: GenieMonitor Standard Arguments
+.. csv-table:: Telemetry Standard Arguments
     :header: Argument, Description
     :widths: 30, 70